-- 560. System Analysis and Design (5).
-Pr., CS 556 or Consent of Instructor.
-A treatment of the definition and development of Computer Systems for business applications and the subsequent design, including such topics as input/output specifications, program coding, file organizations, implementation and testing, documentation, programming, measurement of performance, and control. - 565.
-Computer Simulation for Business Decisions (5).
-Pr., CS 330 and QM 374.
+560. System Analysis and Design (5).
+Pr., IS 556 or permission of instructor.

+A treatment of the definition and development of Computer Systems for business applications and the subsequent design, including such topics as input/output specifications, program coding, file organizations, implementation and testing, documentation, programming, measurement of performance, and control.

+565. Computer Simulation for Business Decisions (5).
+Pr., IS 330 and QM 374.